 The End the Epidemic (ETE) campaign started in 2014; the goal was to reduce new HIV infections to 750 per year by the year 2020.
-In 2019, the last year that HIV data was collected and analyzed, there were 2,377 new HIV diagnoses in New York State reported by the New York State HIV/AIDS Surveillance Report in December 2020.
+In 2020, the last year that HIV data was collected and analyzed, there were 1564 new HIV diagnoses, and 369 AIDS diagnoses, for a total of 1,933 new diagnoses in New York State reported by the New York State HIV/AIDS Surveillance Report in October 2021.

 It is estimated that approximately 11,000 New Yorkers are living with HIV but remain unaware of their status.
 In some cases, these individuals are actively engaging with providers within the health care system but are not being offered HIV testing.
 This is lacking from both the standard of care and New York State regulation.

 NYS Public Health Law mandates the offer of HIV testing to all patients age 13 or older receiving primary care services at an outpatient clinic or primary care services from a physician, physician assistant, nurse practitioner or midwife; all who provide primary care, or their representatives, regardless of the setting.
 The offer of HIV testing applies to nursing homes, substance use disorder treatment facilities, college health services, retail clinics, urgent care centers, employee health services, and STD clinics that provide primary care.

 It is not sufficient to refer the patient to testing outside of the facility.

 The offer of the HIV test must be documented in the patient's medical record.